 - It doesn't suffer the discoloration from dog urine known as "dog spots."

 - And if, despite all these benefits, you should ever want to replace it with a different kind of green carpet, it helps you to do so by improving the soil on its watch.
 Its ability to aerate the soil and pump nitrogen into it means that succeeding generations of plants using that soil will be better off.

 Should clover replace grass as the "living carpet" of choice (even if only partially, in the form of a beneficial mix of grass and clover)?
 Does growing clover instead of lawn grasses have any disadvantages?
-On Page 4 we'll explore these matters and more....
+Next we will explore these matters and more.

-Further exposition is in order regarding some of clover's "ideal" qualities, as discussed on Page 3.
+Further exposition is in order regarding some of clover's "ideal" qualities, as discussed on earlier.
 To begin, the reason clover lawns wouldn't require fertilizing, as does grass, is that these plants are nitrogen fixers.
 They share this ability with other cover crops in the Pea family.